 Amy Regan, Development and Grant Officer

-Amy Regan is a recent graduate of UC Berkeley’s Masters in Public Health Nutrition program where her studies focused on policy, sustainable food and farming systems, healthful food access, food security, school nutrition, and community health.
+Amy Regan is a graduate of UC Berkeley’s Masters in Public Health Nutrition program where her studies focused on policy, sustainable food and farming systems, healthful food access, food security, school nutrition, and community health.
 Prior to pursuing her MPH, she earned her BA at the University of North Carolina before working for eight years with nonprofit organizations, directing major fundraising efforts, and planning special events, developing marketing collateral, and managing volunteers, most recently with the Bay Area Discovery Museum in Sausalito, CA. Prior to joining BFI, she developed and executed fundraising and communication plans for SFUSD’s Future Dining Experience Project, a special project of San Francisco Unified School District’s Student Nutrition Services.